The Pros and Cons of Polyurethane Foam for Crack Sealing: A Chat Between Foundation Nerds

 People Also Ask

-The cost of polyurethane foam injection for foundation repair or insulation varies widely based on project scope and location.
-On average, homeowners can expect to pay between $1,500 and $3,000 for a standard job, with costs typically calculated per board foot or by the linear foot of the crack being sealed.
-Key factors influencing price include the severity of the foundation issue, accessibility, the type of foam used (high-density structural foam is more expensive than lighter insulating foams), and regional labor rates.
-While often more affordable than traditional concrete underpinning, it's crucial to obtain multiple detailed quotes from licensed contractors who perform thorough inspections, as improper injection can lead to further damage.
+The cost of polyurethane foam injection for foundation repair varies significantly based on project scope and location.
+For a typical residential application, homeowners can expect to pay between $5 and $25 per board foot of material injected, with total project costs often ranging from $1,500 to $15,000+.
+Key factors influencing price include the severity and accessibility of the settlement, the type of polyurethane used (high-density structural foam is more expensive), and local labor rates.
+While often marketed as a cost-effective solution, it is a specialized repair.
+Obtaining multiple detailed quotes from licensed contractors who perform thorough diagnostics is a critical industry standard to ensure the proposed solution and cost are appropriate for the specific structural issue.